Schenectady County Child Custody Lawyer

 As stated above, it may be possible for you and your child’s other parent to reach a custody agreement without going to court.
 If you and your child’s other parent cannot come to an agreement, then you will each be responsible for submitting a parenting plan to the court.
 If your case goes to court, a judge will be responsible for making a determination regarding child custody.
 A judge must make a custody decision based on the best interests of the child, which are determined by weighing a number of considerations.

 Going to court for child custody is sometimes a necessary step, but it is rarely an ideal one; not only is going to court expensive and time-consuming, but it is almost always within a child’s best interest for parents to remain on amicable terms with one another, and court can be very divisive.
-A child lawyer could properly prepare someone for these discussions.
+A child custody lawyer could properly prepare someone for these discussions.

 We know that you want the best for your child, and that you probably want your child custody case finished as quickly, and with as little confrontation, as possible.
 When cases are complex and parents are unable to reach an agreement, our child custody attorneys can step in and offer clarity and a clear path moving forward.
 We also represent parents who are in agreement, reviewing custody plans before they are submitted to the court.

 If you are a parent and custody of your child is up in the air, let our Schenectady County child custody lawyers represent you.
 You can reach our child custody law firm today to schedule your initial consultation by filling out the intake form on our website, or just calling us directly.

 Get The Best Outcome For Your Children

 Learn how to help your kids cope with your divorce with our complimentary guide for parents who are getting divorced or separated in New York.